 Don't forget Peru's Independence Day on July 28.
 Military parades march through the streets by day, while raucous parties and endless fireworks ensure a long and lively night.

 With eight national parks, eight national reserves and seven national sanctuaries, nature lovers have more than enough reasons to visit Peru.
 Highlights include:

-- Huascarán National Park, home to cougars, jaguars, tapirs, wild Peruvian camelids and more
+- Huascarán National Park, which is home to cougars, jaguars, tapirs, wild Peruvian camelids and more.

 07 of 10

 08 of 10